97ivantomic/showcase/README.md

 This repo is my playground for data structures and algorithms.

-Due a lack of an actual open-source project to share, I've made this one public to serve as an example of my coding style (and maybe of some analytical skills or technical knowledge, but mostly style).
+Due to a lack of an actual open-source project to share, I've made this repo public to serve as an example of my **coding style** and maybe some analytical skills or technical knowledge — or lack thereof — but mostly style.

 For example, I tend to favor readability over everything else and like making unit tests go from red to green.